togglebit/CANFDuino/README.md

 ## CANFduino_CANTerm.ino
 ![Image](https://togglebit.net/wp-content/uploads/2021/11/ezgif.com-gif-maker-1.gif)

-**CANTerm** is a cheapo 2 port CAN/CANFD packet monitor that can be used in simple terminal programs regardless of OS without special PC software.
+**CANTerm** is a cheapo 2 port CAN/CANFD packet monitor that can be used in simple serial terminal programs regardless of OS without special PC software.
 The CANFDuino is used to print packet payloads to the screen using terminal commands in static locations for easy viewing.
 Supports multiple CAN and CANFD baud rates, ID range filtering and stores the last settings into flash.

 CANTerm has been tested with the PuTTY terminal program (2MBaud).
 PuTTY is probably the most flexible terminal tool for Windows, where the font size, number of lines, size of display can be configured to pack more data on one screen. [https://www.chiark.greenend.org.uk/~sgtatham/putty/](https://www.chiark.greenend.org.uk/~sgtatham/putty/)